 Seven directors currently serve on the Board, which is divided into three classes serving staggered three-year terms, which expire on the day of our Annual Shareholders' Meeting.
 The Board has determined that five of our directors are independent.
-The members of each of the classes and the expiration dates of their terms as of April 15, 2015, are as follows:
+The members of each of the classes and the expiration dates of their terms as of April 20, 2016, are as follows:

-Term Class Expiration Directors Class I 2015 Gerald E. Gilbert, Larry A. Jobe, and Marlin Ray Robbins Class II 2016 J. Stanley Fredrick (1) and Eric W. Schrier Class III 2017 Robert A. Toth ^{(2)} and Linda K. Ferrell, Ph.D.
+ClassExpirationDirectorsClass I2018Gerald E. Gilbert, Larry A. Jobe, and Marlin Ray RobbinsClass II2016J.
+Stanley Fredrick (1) and Eric W. Schrier Term Class II 2016 J. Stanley Fredrick (1) and Eric W. Schrier Class Expiration Directors Class I 2018 Gerald E. Gilbert , Larry A. Jobe , and Marlin Ray Robbins Class II 2016 J. Stanley Fredrick (1) and Eric W. Schrier Class III 2017 Robert A. Toth (2) and Linda K. Ferrell, Ph.D.
+Class III 2017 Robert A. Toth (2) and Linda K. Ferrell, Ph.D.

-- Independent Board Member
+\ Independent Board Member

-- (1) Chairman of the Board of Directors

-- (2) Vice Chairman of the Board of Directors
+(2) Vice Chairman of the Board of Directors